john-winko/template_django_react/README.md

 ~~~
 Then navigate to http://localhost:8000/admin/ and add your users

--Or- add a fixtures file (link) to app/fixtures/ (will have to create folder) then run
+-Or- add a [fixtures file](https://github.com/john-winko/template_django_react/blob/Basic_Authentication/app/fixtures/data.json) to app/fixtures/ (will have to create folder) then run
 ~~~
 python manage.py loaddata data.json
 ~~~